Nutzzz/GameCollector/README.md

 The Metadata dictionary may include (depending on available information) fields like: "ReleaseDate", "Description", "Developers", "Publishers", "Genres", "ImageUrl", etc.

+### Supported Package Managers

+This is a new category of handler for GameCollector.
+It is Windows-only for now.

+- Choco
+- Scoop
+- Winget

 ### Supported Emulators

 This is a new category of handler for GameCollector.
 They are Windows-only for now.